Genpact (NYSE:G) Updates FY 2022 Earnings Guidance

-Genpact (NYSE:G – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $2.68-$2.74 for the period, compared to the consensus estimate of $2.63.
+Genpact (NYSE:G – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $2.68-$2.74 for the period, compared to the consensus earnings per share estimate of $2.63.
 The company issued revenue guidance of $4.32 billion-$4.37 billion, compared to the consensus revenue estimate of $4.27 billion.

 Genpact Stock Performance